boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    within cloud IP fabric ({{figure-mpls-10b-hand-off}}, right hand side)).
-On the AC connected to a PE, packets are already MPLS encapsulated (or MPLS-in-UDP/MPLS-in-IP encapsulated, if cloud or compute infrastructure don’t support MPLS encapsulation).
+On the AC connected to a PE, packets are already MPLS encapsulated (or MPLS-in-UDP/MPLS-in-IP encapsulated, if cloud or compute infrastructure don't support MPLS encapsulation).
 Therefore, the PE uses neither a VLAN nor an IP address for slice identification at the SDP, but instead uses the MPLS label.